ajaxian79/algorithms/docs/union-find.md

 Segment tree: half-open intervals `[l, r)` simplify the recursion base case.

 Rotate 90° = transpose then reverse each row.
 Done in place with O(1) extra.

+BST invariant is recursive: every node ∈ (lower, upper) bound from its ancestors.